 The statutory architecture: Section 41 + Schedule 10

 Finance Act 2025 section 41 reads in full: "Schedule 10 makes provision for a 'temporary repatriation facility' for individuals who have been subject to the remittance basis."
-The section is a one-line introducer; all the substantive provisions are in Schedule 10.
-The structure has three parts: Part 1 sets the TRF charge and the qualifying-capital definitions; Part 2 provides the income-tax exemption on designated amounts; Part 3 provides the CGT exemption on designated amounts.
+That one line is all section 41 does; the substance is in Schedule 10, which has three parts.
+Part 1 sets the TRF charge and the qualifying-capital definitions; Part 2 provides the income-tax exemption on designated amounts; Part 3 provides the CGT exemption.
 Together they crystallise the underlying remittance-basis status at the TRF rate and exempt the designated amount from further UK tax.

-The mechanism is technically a "designation election" rather than a literal remittance.
-The election is made in the self-assessment return for the relevant tax year (2025-26, 2026-27, or 2027-28); the underlying capital does not need to physically move from offshore to UK at the time of designation.
-The clean-capital effect attaches to the designated amount; the individual can then move the actual capital onshore at any later date with no UK tax on the remittance.
-The decoupling of designation from physical remittance is structurally important: it lets the individual lock in the favourable TRF rate without forcing immediate capital movement, accommodating offshore portfolios that the individual wants to retain at their non-UK booking centre for operational or family reasons while still crystallising the legacy UK tax exposure at the reduced rate.
+The mechanism is technically a "designation election", not a literal remittance.
+You make the election in your self-assessment return for the relevant tax year (2025-26, 2026-27, or 2027-28), and the underlying capital does not have to physically move from offshore to the UK at that point.
+The clean-capital effect attaches to the designated amount, and you can move the actual capital onshore at any later date with no UK tax on the remittance.
+Decoupling designation from physical movement is the useful bit: you lock in the favourable TRF rate now without being forced to repatriate, so you can keep an offshore portfolio at its non-UK booking centre for operational or family reasons while still settling the legacy UK exposure at the reduced rate.

 The three-rate schedule at paragraph 1(8)